awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-connect.md

 + `"user"`: \(Required\) The username to use when connecting\.
 + `"password"`: \(Required\) The password to use when connecting\.

 All other option name/value pairs that are included in `connectionOptions` for a JDBC connection, including formatting options, are passed directly to the underlying SparkSQL DataSource\.
+For more information, see [Redshift data source for Spark](https://github.com/databricks/spark-redshift)\.

 ## "connectionType": "dynamodb"<a name="aws-glue-programming-etl-connect-dynamodb"></a>